Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Introduction

-In recent years, many researches have focused on the centralized Riemannian stochastic optimization.
-For example, \cite{6487381} proposed the stochastic gradient descent algorithm on Riemannian manifolds (RSGD) and proved the almost sure convergence to a critical point under various conditions.
-Based on RSGD, many accelerated Riemannian stochastic algorithms have been studied by using the variance reduction schemes, such as \cite{NIPS2016_98e6f172, doi:10.1137/17M1116787, pmlr-v75-tripuraneni18a, pmlr-v80-kasai18a}.
-When the cost function consists of a nonsmooth regularizer, \cite{JMLR:v23:21-0314} designed the R-ProxSGD and R-ProxSPB algorithms, which are restricted to the Stiefel manifold.
-For weakly-convex functions, \cite{doi:10.1137/20M1321000} proposed the Riemannian stochastic subgradient algorithm on the Stiefel manifold, and showed that the convergence results can be extended to the compact embedded submanifolds.
-For the problem over proximally smooth sets, including the $C^2$-compact submanifolds, \cite{davis2020} derived stochastic proximal methods to resolve it, and analyzed the convergence properties from the perspective of Euclidean space.
-In the Euclidean space, the extension from centralized to distributed generally relies on the Euclidean average used in consensus analysis (see, eg, \cite{nemirovski2009robust, srivastava2011distributed, pu2021distributed, sayed2014adaptation, lei2022distributed, alghunaim2019distributed}).
-However, it is difficult to directly extend the aforementioned centralized methods to solve the distributed optimization problems on Riemannian manifolds following the Euclidean frameworks.
-Since the Riemannian manifold is not a linear space, the absence of addition indicates that the Euclidean average is invalid, thereby the weighted-average consensus protocols in the Euclidean space are no longer valid.
-Moreover, even if each agent preserves convergence on the manifold, their average no longer remains on the manifold due to the non-convexity.
-Thus, designing algorithms for solving problem \eqref{p1} is challenging.
+In recent years, substantial attention has been devoted to centralized Riemannian stochastic optimization.
+For instance, \cite{6487381} introduced Riemannian stochastic gradient descent (RSGD) and established its almost sure convergence to critical points.
+Building upon RSGD, several variance-reduced methods have been developed to accelerate convergence, including \cite{NIPS2016_98e6f172, doi:10.1137/17M1116787, pmlr-v75-tripuraneni18a, pmlr-v80-kasai18a}.
+For optimization problems involving nonsmooth regularizers, \cite{JMLR:v23:21-0314} developed the R-ProxSGD and R-ProxSPB algorithms on the Stiefel manifold.
+For weakly-convex objectives, \cite{doi:10.1137/20M1321000} proposed a Riemannian stochastic subgradient method on the Stiefel manifold and further extended the convergence analysis to compact embedded submanifolds.
+More generally, for optimization over proximally smooth sets, including compact $C^2$ submanifolds, \cite{davis2020} developed stochastic proximal methods and analyzed their convergence properties from an Euclidean perspective.
+In Euclidean spaces, the transition from centralized to distributed optimization is typically enabled by consensus mechanisms based on weighted averaging; (see, eg, \cite{nemirovski2009robust, srivastava2011distributed, pu2021distributed, sayed2014adaptation, lei2022distributed, alghunaim2019distributed}).
+However, extending centralized Riemannian optimization methods to distributed settings is considerably more challenging.
+The nonlinear and nonconvex nature of Riemannian manifolds precludes the direct use of Euclidean averaging operations, therefore, weighted-average consensus protocols could be invalid.
+Although the Riemannian meta-expert framework proposed in \cite{hu2023minimizing} provides a general aggregation mechanism based on the Fréchet mean, it is tailored to centralized scenarios and does not account for the decentralized information structure and communication constraints inherent to distributed optimization.
+These challenges make the design of distributed algorithms for solving problem \eqref{p1} nontrivial.